thoughtspot/thoughtspot.github.io/_release/notes.md

 {: id="512-fixed"}
 ## 5.1.2 Fixed Issues

+Search no longer stops working under certain conditions like fast typing, or copying and pasting of a search query.

+Selecting 'Copy and Edit' in an answer, pinboard visualization, insight, SpotIQ pinboard or view, no longer causes the user to be signed out.

 HDFS images for a cluster are now created prior to pushing the HDFS configuration.
 This ensures images are fresh during an upgrade.

 When removing a node, the node calling command no longer results in unreachability due to misconfigured firewall settings.